Do you want to begin the journey of finding yourself?

 So, find harmony and peace by visiting your local beach at sunrise.
 Feel the magnetic pull of the earth, listen to the waves ease your mind.

 If you’re not near a body of water, is there a stream or babbling brook?
 Or download some music with waves or sounds of streams.
 Connect to Mother Earth.
 Connect to your original self.
+This will help you to begin the journey of finding yourself.

 2. On something tall.